Invoca/developer-docs/source/api_documentation/transactions_api/_signal_param_table.rst

   * - signal_occurred_at
     - Signal Occurred At
     - 10 digit time that the signal occurred, in UTC seconds since 1/1/70, also known as Unix time_t.

+  * - signal_source *(deprecated)*
+    - Signal Source
+    - The source of the signal.
+Possible values are :UserOverride, :Api, :Import, :Expression, :Ivr, and :Machine

   * - revenue
     - Revenue (Sale Amount)